AnqaJaved/Crowdfunding_ETL/README.md

    - Established foreign key relationships between tables (e.g., `category_id` in `campaign` linked to `category_id` in `category`).

 ### 3. **Importing Data into PostgreSQL**:
-   - After creating the necessary tables in PostgreSQL, I used the `COPY` command to import the data from the CSV files into the database.
+   - After creating the necessary tables in PostgreSQL, I imported the data from the CSV files into the database.
    - Ensured that foreign key relationships between the tables were correctly established.

 ### 4. **Database Verification**: